Ben-M/md-blog/parametricity.md

 f: [A](as: List[A])List[A]
 ```

-Answer : A little bit more than 1, but still small
+Answer : A little bit more than 1, but still small.